2018–19 Maryland Terrapins women's basketball team

 The 2018–19 Maryland Terrapins women's basketball team represented the University of Maryland, College Park in 2018–19 NCAA Division I women's basketball season.
-The Terrapins, led by seventeenth year head coach Brenda Frese, played their home games at the Xfinity Center as members of the Big Ten Conference.
+The Terrapins, led by seventeenth-year head coach Brenda Frese, played their home games at the Xfinity Center as members of the Big Ten Conference.
 They finished the season 29–4, 15–3 in Big Ten play to win the Big Ten regular season championship.
-They advanced to the championship of the Big Ten women's tournament where they lost to Iowa State.
-They received an at-large to the NCAA women's basketball tournament as the No. 4 seed in the Albany region.
-There they defeated Radford before losing to UCLA in the Second Round.
+They advanced to the championship of the Big Ten women's tournament, where they lost to Iowa State.
+They received an at-large bid to the NCAA women's basketball tournament as the No. 4 seed in the Albany region.
+There they defeated Radford before losing to UCLA in the second round.